GeraSchneider/form_element_linked_checkbox/README.md

 # Custom form element "Linked checkbox"

+Is only here for usage until the original will be updated / until it's not necessary anymore.

 This TYPO3 extension adds a custom form element "Linked checkbox" to the TYPO3 form framework.
 The user is able to define the link target and the link text.